vmware-archive/chaperone/docs/env.md

 =====================
 Development and deployment require two VM's running [Ubuntu Linux 64-bit](http://www.ubuntu.com/download/server):

-- **Development Environment (DE)** is the environment where the source code is downloaded, modified and built.
+- **Development Environment (DE)** is the environment into which you download, modify and commit code..
-- **Chaperone Deployment Server (CDS)** is the build target for the development environment.
+- **Chaperone Deployment Server (CDS)** is the target into which the development environment deploys the code.

-The Chaperone Deployment server runs the applications used to configure a vCenter Server environment, so must have access to the environment which it will act on.
+The Chaperone Deployment server runs the applications used to configure a SDDC Server environment, so must have access to the environment against which it will act.
 This file describes deployment options for the Chaperone Deployment Server (CDS)

 ##External Deployment